SamuelSwartzberg/flashcardifying_text_temp/inf/human-computer-interface/IO/input/keys-text/keys/*-keys.md

 ##### navigation keys

 navigation keys are keys that move the content within the viewport andor the cursor.
-A viewport/cursor/viewport&cursor navigation key is a navigation key that can move the content within the viewport/the cursor/both. a real/simulated navigation key is a real navigation key on the keyboard (or at least on some keyboards)/the functionality of navigation keys simulated by a keyboard shortuct.
+A view/cursor/view&cursor navigation key is a navigation key that can move the content within the viewport/the cursor/both. a real/simulated navigation key is a real navigation key on the keyboard (or at least on some keyboards)/the functionality of navigation keys simulated by a keyboard shortuct.

-###### pgupdown home end

-The ⟮end, home and pgup/pgdown⟯ keys ⟮move the cursor⟯ when ⟮text-editing⟯, ⟮and the view⟯ when ⟮not⟯. span=2;Text-editing context
-Key|Action
-⟮Home key⟯|⟮Move the cursor to beginning of line⟯
-⟮End key⟯|⟮Move the cursor to end of line⟯
-⟮Pg Up / Pg down⟯|⟮Go up/down a page⟯

-  span=2;Non-text-editing context
-Key|Action
-⟮Home key⟯|⟮Go to beginning of document⟯
-⟮End key⟯|⟮Go to end of document⟯
-⟮Pg Up / Pg down⟯|⟮Go up/down a page⟯

-on ⟮macOS⟯ ⟮home, end, pgup, pgdown⟯ only ever ⟮move the view.⟯‹/p›

-mac, instead of home, end, pgup, pgdown
-Key|does
+###### real navigation keys

+The real navigation keys are the arrow keys and the large navigation keys.
+The arrow keys/large navigation keys (my term) are the real navigation keys that move a little/a lot.

+####### large navigation keys

+The large navigation keys are {home, end, pgup, pgdn}.
+On windows & vscode even on mac/mac, the large navigation keys are cursor navigation keys when text-editing and view navigation keys when not/always view navigation keys.

+######## functionality

-⟮cmd + left/right⟯|⟮moves the cursor to the beginning/end of the line⟯ ⟮cmd + up/down⟯|⟮oves the cursor to the beginning/end of the document⟯
+As cursor navigation keys, home/end moves the cursor to the beginning/end of the line.

-###### navigation key combinations

-Platform specific
-Key|does
-⟮alt + left/right⟯|⟮go to beginning/end of word (mac⟯)
+As cursor navigation keys, pgup/pgdn moves the cursor up/down a page.
-⟮ctrl + up/down⟯|⟮go to beginning/end of word (win/linux⟯)
+As view navigation keys, home/end goes to the beginning/end of document.
+As view navigation keys, pgup/pgdn goes up/down a page.

+###### simulated navigation key

+####### general

-⟮alt + backspace/delete⟯|⟮delete to beginning/end of word (mac⟯)
+The simulated navigation key for going to beginning/end of word on mac・win&linux is ⟦⌥⟧・⟦⌃⟧ ⟦←/→⟧.
-⟮ctrl + backspace/delete⟯|⟮delete to beginning/end of word (win/linux⟯)
+The simulated navigation key for deleting to beginning/end of word on mac・win&linux is ⟦⌥⟧・⟦⌃⟧ ⟦backspace/delete⟧

+####### only on mac

+table:simulated navigation key|does
-⟮cmd + backspace⟯|⟮delete to beginning of line (mac⟯)
+⟮cmd + left/right⟯|⟮moves the cursor to the beginning/end of the line⟯ ⟮cmd + up/down⟯|⟮oves the cursor to the beginning/end of the document⟯ ⟮cmd + backspace⟯|⟮delete to beginning of line (mac⟯)

-##### dead keys

 ## cursor